Richard Smythe mezzotinter

 An article, ‘Colour Prints.
 The Modern Revival’, in The Times of 14 June 1912 referred to him as ‘one of the most accomplished of present-day mezzotinters’.
 In 1914 he executed ‘By Royal Command’ a mezzotint of Sir John Lavery’s ‘The Royal Group’ (of King George V, Queen Mary, the Prince of Wales and the Princess Royal), which was published by Agnew’s.
 He died on 11 December 1934 at his home in Hampton Hill, Middlesex.

-Unfortunately whatever list of his works he may have kept was not passed to either of his children, but this site provides photographs of known Richard Smythe mezzotints, listed by the artist of the original work below, and all together in the Gallery, over each of which one can use the curser to obtain the basic details about that picture:
+Unfortunately whatever list of his works he may have kept was not passed to me by my uncle Dennis, who gave away what pictures he had – and perhaps such a list – to friends before his death, but this site provides photographs of Richard Smythe mezzotints known to me, listed by the artist of the original work below, and all together in the Gallery, over each of which one can use the curser to obtain the basic details about that picture: